-Your mouth has a special type of smooth, pink-coloured skin known as the “mucosa.”
-Any type of abnormality, either in appearance or texture, may be a warning sign that a pathological process is taking place, the most serious of which would be an oral cancer.
+Your mouth has a special type of smooth, pink-coloured skin known as the mucosa.
+Any type of abnormality in the mucosa, either in appearance or texture, may be a warning sign that a pathological process is taking place, the most serious of which would be oral cancer.

 Some of the early signs that a cancerous or pathological process is occurring include:

-If you notice any of these changes, either on the cheeks, lips, tongue, palate or tissue surrounding the teeth, you should schedule an appointment.
-Typically, pain is not associated with oral cancers and is not always present when other oral and maxillofacial pathologies occur.
-Although, if you do experience facial and/or oral pain due to an obvious reason or cause, you may still be at risk of an oral cancer occurring.
-As one of the body’s most important warning systems of disease, you should never ignore suspicious sores, bumps, or lumps in or around the mouth.
+If you notice any of these symptoms on the cheeks, lips, tongue, palate, or tissue surrounding the teeth, you should schedule an appointment.
+As one of the body’s most important warning systems of disease, you should never ignore suspicious sores in or around the mouth.